 If you have a consent box on your website for GDPR compliance, then another option will appear under Google AMP.
 The option will say Wait for AMP consent box.
 If you enable this, then the AMP tracking code will not load until the user grants permission.

-To view how many people come from AMP to your website, login to your Analytics account.
-Then go to Behavior » Site Content » All Pages.
 Here you’ll see all the pages that are driving traffic to your website.
-To view stats from AMP pages, enter /amp in the search bar.
+To view stats from AMP pages only, enter /amp in the search bar above the table.

 With that, you’ve made it to the end of the guide!

-We hope you liked our article on how to add Google Analytics to AMP pages in WordPress.
-If you want, you can also check out our post on how to set up visitor tracking in WordPress.
+We hope you liked our article on how to add Google Analytics to AMP pages.
+You can also check out our post on how to set up visitor tracking in WordPress.